Paperback ISBN 978171517025

 Translated from the Yiddish

 אומלעגאַלע ייִדן שפּאַלטן ימען

-Veteran newspaperman Samuel Isban accepts an assignment from the New York newsaper Der Morgn Zhurnal to report on Aliya Bet, the clandestine mission to smuggle Jewish refugees past the British blocade into Palestine.
+Veteran newspaperman Samuel Isban accepts an assignment from the New York newspaper Der Morgn Zhurnal to report on Aliya Bet, the clandestine mission to smuggle Jewish refugees past the British blockade into Palestine.

-What follows is an eyewitness account from abord a ramshackle vessel, manned by a crew of young volunteers and packed with a human cargo of 1,500 Jewish refugees from the concentration camps.
+What follows is an eyewitness account from aboard a ramshackle vessel, manned by a crew of young volunteers and packed with a human cargo of 1,500 Jewish refugees from the concentration camps.